What are Career and Technical Education Teachers Doing Besides Teaching?

 Student engagement skyrockets when they can answer the question, “Why am I learning this?”
 Students perform better when they see employers have provided a nod of endorsement of what the students are currently learning.
 Here at Precision Exams, our main goal is to help you answer that question.
 In our efforts to do so, we have built an industry partnership program with resources dedicated to translating education into career opportunities at the local level.
 Let us help you strengthen connections to your local business partners by filling out our simple (and free!) industry partner referral.
 Each company you refer will learn how their business can directly benefit by supporting your CTE students and programs.

 Simply fill out the industry partner referral and we’ll take care of the rest.
+If you represent a company and would like to participate in directing qualified candidates to your company fill out the industry application form.

 Teachers engaging with employer advisory boards have successfully utilized these resources to facilitate their bi-annual meetings with local employers.
 Gaining a commitment from employers with a preferred status for an interview, or internship for the top students who have demonstrated mastery through earning the certification is easy utilizing this approach.
 Try it in your next advisory board, and if you need help, let us know . . . no need to recreate the wheel!
 Reach out directly to schedule some time with me, I’d love to talk shop.